sodadata/docs/soda/quick-start-sodacl.md

 <br />

-## Soda Core and SodaCL: In brief
+## SodaCL: In brief

 **Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
-Used in conjunction with Soda Core, Soda’s open-source, command-line tool, you use SodaCL to write checks for data quality, then use Soda Core to scan the data in your data source and execute those checks.
+Used in conjunction with the Soda platform, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.

-After installing Soda Core, you connect Soda Core to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file (except SparkDF, which is [special]({% link soda/connect-spark.md %})).
-Then, you define your Soda Checks for data quality in a **checks YAML** file.
+After installing Soda, you connect it to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file (except SparkDF, which is [special]({% link soda/connect-spark.md %})).
+Then, you define your Soda checks for data quality in a **checks YAML** file.

 A **Soda Check** is a test that Soda Core performs when it scans a dataset in your data source.
 When you use Soda Core to run a scan on data in your data source, you reference both the configuration and checks YAML files in the scan command.